splunk/public-o11y-docs/rum/rum-custom-indexed-tags.rst

 Avoid high cardinality in MetricSets
 --------------------------------------
 Choose tags with a reasonable amount of cardinality.
-Tags like userID, or sessionID are inefficient choices because there could be a huge number of users in your organization and visitors to your application, so creating a troubleshooting MetricSet for each userID is not optimal for performance.
-For high cardinality ID based tags full-fidelity session search is a better option, see :ref:`rum-tag-search`.
+Tags like userID, or sessionID have high cardinality because there is a unique value for users in your organization and visitors to your application.
+Creating a troubleshooting MetricSet for each userID is not optimal for performance.
+For high-cardinality, ID-based tags, full-fidelity session search is a better option, see :ref:`rum-tag-search`.

 High cardinality MetricSets can also affect your org limits :ref:`rum-limits`.
 Limits are determined by your subscription: enterprise and standard.
 For more information on each type of subscription, see :new-page:`Splunk RUM Pricing <https://www.splunk.com/en_us/products/pricing/faqs/observability.html#splunk-rum>`.